linc-lion/linc-cv/README.md

 A lion identification service based on lion face and whiskers recognitions.

+## Deployment
+This application is currently deployed via a blue green methodology using Github Actions.
+The process is as follows:
+1. Work on code changes in a feature branch based off of the staging branch
+2. Submit a merge request to the staging branch
+3. Run the ***Deploy*** Github Action workflow pointed to the staging branch
+4. Receive approval from project administrators
+5. Submit a merge request to the master branch
+6. Determine which environment (blue, green) is active in production
+7. Run the ***Deploy*** Github Action workflow pointed to the inactive environment
+8. Point the staging and production webapp in Heroku to the inactive environment, making it active
+9. Run the ***Destroy*** Github Action workflow pointed to the new inactive environment

 ## linc-cv training
 * Clone [linc-cv-data](https://github.com/linc-lion/linc-cv-data).
 * Create a `data` folder under linc-cv/linc-cv.